-LABEL DIVISION
+LABEL SEGMENT

-The Label Division is the leading global producer of premium-quality labels and other promotional products for consumer product marketing and consumer durables companies in the home and personal care, food and beverage, healthcare, battery, chemical and automotive segments of the market.
-The Division's product lines include pressure sensitive, in-mould and expanded content labels, in addition to other presentation or promotional products such as packaging inserts and outserts, shrink sleeves, and games and promotional coupons.
+The Label Segment is the leading global producer of innovative label solutions for consumer product marketing companies in the personal and beauty care, food and beverage, household, chemical and promotional segments of the industry, and also supplies major pharmaceutical, healthcare, durable goods and industrial chemical companies.
+The Segment's product lines include pressure sensitive, shrink sleeve, stretch sleeve, in-mould and expanded content labels and pharmaceutical instructional leaflets.

-CCL Label now operates 55 plants globally, which includes 14 label manufacturing plants in the United States (California, Connecticut, Kentucky, Maryland, Missouri, two in New Jersey, North Carolina, Oregon, Pennsylvania, three in South Dakota and one in Tennessee), and two in Puerto Rico.
-The Label Division also operates two plants in Canada (one in Ontario and one in Québec).
+CCL Label now operates 68 plants globally, which includes 16 label manufacturing plants in the United States (two in California, Connecticut, Illinois, Kentucky, Maryland, Missouri, two in New Jersey, two in North Carolina, Oregon, Pennsylvania, two in South Dakota and one in Tennessee), and two in Puerto Rico.
+The Label Segment also operates two plants in Canada (one in Ontario and one in Québec).

-In Europe, with the CD-Design acquisition in January 2008 and the Eltex acquisition in December 2008 (described below), the Label Division now operates three plants in Austria, two in Denmark, five in France, four in Germany, one in Italy, one in the Netherlands, one in Poland, two in Russia and five plants in the United Kingdom.
+In Europe, the Label Division now operates three plants in Austria, two in Denmark, five in France, four in Germany, one in Italy, one in the Netherlands, one in Poland, three in Russia and five plants in the United Kingdom.

-In Latin America, the Label Division operates three plants, one in Mexico and two in Brazil.
+In Latin America, the Label Division operates five plants, one in Mexico and three in Brazil and one in Chile.

-In Asia, the Label Division has three plants in China, two in Thailand and one in Vietnam.
-In Australia, with the Clear Image acquisition in April 2008 and the Purbrick Limited acquisition in early 2010 (both described below), the Label Division now operates three plants.
+In Asia, the Label Division has three plants in China, three in Thailand, one in Vietnam, one in Japan and one in the Philippines.
+In Australia, with the acquisition of the Pharmaceutical Division Graphitype Printing Services ("Graphitype") in 2012 (described below), the Label Division now operates four plants.

-In South Africa, with the Ferro Print acquisition in March 2009 (described below), the Label Division operates one plant.
+In South Africa, the Label Division operates one plant.